microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Remove-MgBetaIdentityProvider](Remove-MgBetaIdentityProvider.md)
 Delete an identity provider resource that is of the type specified by the id in the request.
-Among the types of providers derived from identityProviderBase, you can currently delete a socialIdentityProvider resource in Azure AD.
+Among the types of providers derived from identityProviderBase, you can currently delete a socialIdentityProvider resource in Microsoft Entra ID.
 In Azure AD B2C, this operation can currently delete a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
 This API is available in the following national cloud deployments.